 In conjunction with regional workshops, a broad survey of mining industry and local government stakeholders responsible for planning for climate change was conducted between September 2010 and February 2011.

-The survey results will help CSIRO examine vulnerability to climate variability and climate change, past adaptation efforts to climate events and variability and their current and future planned adaptation efforts.
-A link to the paper that has been submitted with these results will be provided upon publication.
+The survey results [pdf, 173 kb] identify organisational vulnerability to climate variability and climate change, past adaptation efforts to climate events, and current and future planned adaptation efforts.